A comprehensive review of non-obscure search engines

 1) The Front-ends

-These search engines are probably the most common and can be summarized as giving you the results of one of the big players, minus the user tracking.
-They don’t usually give you the exact same results as the big dogs, as they vary in the degree to which they use and mix the rankings provided by their big-tech counterparts, but they are generally pretty similar.
+These search engines are probably the most common and can be summarized as giving you the results of one of the big players, typically minus the user tracking.
+They don’t usually give you the exact same results as the big providers, as they vary in the degree to which they use and mix the rankings provided by their big-tech counterparts, but they are generally pretty similar.
 DuckDuckGo, Startpage and Qwant all fall in this category.
 DuckDuckGo and Qwant are more closely related to Bing, while Startpage leans more heavily on Google.
 So if you already use Google or Bing, switching to one of these should provide a very similar user experience for basic search, minus the tracking and plus whatever unique features that search engine has.
 I’ll talk more about what makes each unique later.
+Yahoo! and Ecosia are also in this category, but I don’t consider them in any depth here, as Yahoo! is heavily reliant on Bing and Ecosia is more of a charity than a search engine.

 2) The Meta searchers

 The next category is that of meta-search engines, which as the name may have suggested, compile the results of multiple independent search engines for you.
 Basically, they will ask each from a set of engines to provide results to your query, and then combine these rankings, with respect to the relevancy scores associated with the results.
+This is very similar to 1) with the difference that the engines I ascribe to this category clearly display where each result hails from.
+This is unlike 1) where the result sources are not easily determined by the user.
 The main player here seems to be SearXNG, which is free software anyone can host themselves, with private people sharing access to their servers by listing them publicly on searx.space.
-Technically there is also MetaGer, but it really seems to act more as a Yahoo! front-end, which itself is heavily reliant on Bing so I don’t consider it a serious contender in this category.
+Technically there is also MetaGer, but it really seems to act more as a Yahoo! front-end, which again, seems to be a Bing front-end, so I don’t consider it a serious contender in this category.

 3) The Independents